black-hole-group/gpumonty/README.md

 HDF5_INCLUDE  = /usr/include/hdf5/serial
 HDF5_LIB      = /usr/lib/x86_64-linux-gnu/hdf5/serial
 ```

+> [!NOTE]
+> The makefile is set to automatically find the **compute capability** of your GPU.
+> Compute capability refers to the CUDA architecture version of your GPU (e.g., sm_86 for Ampere), which determines which GPU instructions and optimizations are used during compilation.
+> In case you want to do it yourself, set ```AUTO_CC ?= 0``` and look for the compute capability on Nvidia's [website](https://developer.nvidia.com/cuda/gpus).

 After you have changed all these things, compile with by typing ```make -j 15```.
 In case you want to compile it for debug, compile by typing ```make BUILD_TYPE=debug```.

 ### Multi-Core Acceleration (OpenMP)